-7.7 Stormwater
+7.8 Stormwater

-- 1. Development including stormwater features will be located outside of the 30 m buffer from the watercourse. - 2.
-To avoid point source erosion, the outfall to all watercourse shall be designed to minimize impacts, such as be a bioswale planted with native shrubs and non-woody vegetation. - 3.
+- 1. Development including stormwater features will be located outside of the 30 m buffer from the watercourse, with the exception of the outlet. - 2.
+To avoid point source erosion, the outfall to all watercourse shall be designed to minimize impacts, such as a bioswale planted with native shrubs and non-woody vegetation. - 3.
 A multiple treatment approach should be used to manage stormwater onsite. - 4.
 Low impact development (LID) practices should be considered to manage run-off. - 5.
-Stormwater management features to minimize thermal pollution and reduce the temperature of discharged waters to the watercourse to protect cool and warm water fish species. - 6.
-Stormwater outfall to be designed in consultation with the Otonabee Region Conservation Authority and a fisheries biologist.
+Stormwater management features to minimize thermal pollution and reduce the temperature of discharged waters to the watercourse to protect cool and warm water fish species.

-7.8 Contaminant and Spill Management
+7.9 Contaminant and Spill Management

 - 1. A spill management plan will be developed for future development.
 The plan will provide direction for implementation actions immediately in the event of a sediment release or spill of a deleterious substance. - 2.
 An emergency spill kit shall be kept on site, and employed immediately should a spill occur.
 In the case of a spill, the Ontario Spill Action Center shall be notified immediately at 1-800-268-6060; all provincial and federal regulations shall be adhered to. - 3.
 Refueling and maintenance of equipment shall be conducted off slopes and away from water bodies on impermeable pads to allow full containment of spills at a recommended distance of a minimum of 30 m from the shoreline.
-If 30 m is not achievable a portable spill containment berm may be used. - Materials classified as potential contaminants (e.g. paint, primers, gas, oil, degreasers, grout, or other chemicals) will be used a minimum of 30 m from the watercourse.
+If 30 m is not achievable a portable spill containment berm may be used. - 4.
+Materials classified as potential contaminants (e.g. paint, primers, gas, oil, degreasers, grout, or other chemicals) will be used a minimum of 30 m from the watercourse.
 If 30 m is not achievable a portable spill containment berm should be used.